yash-tatvic/amplitude-dev-center/docs/data/destinations/inmobi-cohort.md

 1. Contact your InMobi CSM team for the following Amazon S3 details as you need this when setting up your Amazon S3 cohort destination in Amplitude.
    - **Bucket Name:** An Amazon bucket name refers to the unique name assigned to a storage container in Amazon.
-   - **Bucket Path:** The "Bucket Path" typically refers to the directory structure or folder hierarchy within a specific S3 bucket
    - **Bucket Region:** The Amazon Bucket Region refers to the geographic location where the Amazon Simple Storage Service (S3) bucket is hosted.

 ### Amplitude setup